ManimCommunity/manim/docs/source/contributing/documentation.rst

 *  numpy arrays can get type hints with ``np.ndarray``

+* assuming that typical path objects are either Paths or strs, one can use the typehint ``typing.Union[str, pathlib.Path]``

 Missing Sections for typehints are:
 * Tools for typehinting
 * Link to MyPy